160th Special Operations Aviation Regiment (Airborne): 1980s and 1990s

 After the April 1980 Operation Eagle Claw attempt to rescue American hostages held in Tehran, Iran, failed, President Jimmy Carter ordered former Chief of Naval Operations Adm.
-James L. Holloway III to figure out how the U.S. military could best mount another attempt.
+James L. Holloway III to determine how the U.S. military could best mount another attempt.
 At the time there were no U.S. helicopter units trained in this kind of stealthy, short-notice Special Operations mission.

 The Army looked to the 101st Aviation Group, the air arm of the 101st Airborne Division (Air Assault), which had the most diverse operating experience of the service's helicopter units, and selected elements of the 158th Aviation Battalion, 101st Aviation Battalion, 229th Aviation Battalion, and the 159th Aviation Battalion.
 The chosen pilots immediately entered intensive training in night flying.

 This provisional unit was dubbed Task Force 158, since most of its pilots were Black Hawk aviators detached from the 158th.
 Their distinctive 101st "Screaming Eagle" patches remained on their uniforms.
 The Black Hawks and Chinooks continued to operate around Campbell Army Airfield at the north of the post, and Saber Army Heliport at the south.
 OH-6 Cayuses, aircraft that had vanished from the division after Vietnam, were hidden on base in an ammunition holding area still known as the "SHOC Pad", for "Special Helicopter Operations Company".

 As the first batch of pilots completed training in the fall of 1980, a second attempt to rescue the hostages was planned for early 1981.
 Dubbed Operation Honey Badger, it was called off when the hostages were released on the morning of President Ronald Reagan's inauguration.